aws-solutions/research-service-workbench-on-aws/workbench-core/audit/README.md

 	excludePaths
 }));
 ```
-**REQUIRED**: The middleware function needs to be mounted with no path, as it should execute every time a request is received.
+**REQUIRED**: The middleware function needs to be mounted at the [app](https://expressjs.com/en/guide/using-middleware.html#middleware.application) level with no path, as it should execute every time a request is received.
 Click [here](https://expressjs.com/en/guide/using-middleware.html) for more information about ExpressJS middleware.